R4IoT: When Ransomware Meets IoT and OT

 - Maintaining a complete asset and network communications inventory based on deep packet inspection, which allows for network monitoring and threat hunting capabilities

 - Accelerating the design, planning and deployment of dynamic network segmentation to reduce your attack surface

-- Sharing asset context between Forescout Continuum and other IT and security products to automate policy enforcement across disparate solutions and accelerate system-wide response to mitigate risks
+- Sharing asset context between Forescout Platform and other IT and security products to automate policy enforcement across disparate solutions and accelerate system-wide response to mitigate risks

 Get the capabilities you need to build a tailored security solution for your digital terrain